JaleelRadhu/MynewRepo/README.md

 # MynewRepo
-A repo created to learn connecting to Github remotely
+A repo created to learn connecting to Github remotely.